How to get enough sleep?

 They’re playing video games.
 Worried about one thing or another or trying to sleep with sheets that aren’t comfortable.

 Before you take a sleeping pill.
 Before you invest hundreds of dollars in an expensive, state-of-the-art mattress, before you do anything, take a look at your bedtime rituals.
+Use them to build a comfortable bedtime routine aligning with your personal goals.
 Remember back to the last time you had a great night of sleep.
 What did you do then?
-That would make a great starting point.
+That would make a great starting point in finding a regular course of bedtime rituals.
+When you find the most successful bedtime rituals for yourself you’ll have a starting point to find the best rules for you to live by.

 Learn to drive within the lines on the road.